billhennessy/hennessysview2020/content/posts/2020/monkeys-and-bill-gates.md

 Have I exaggerated?
 Perhaps, but far less than the IMHE exaggerated the numbers that caused the Great American Freak-Out of Twenty Twenty.

 The IMHE's exaggerations and their consequences deserve life in imprisonment for everyone associated with that hideous cult, including all of its donors, however small their donation.
-If an 86-year-old widow living on her late husband's railroad pension sent a dollar ninety-two to the IMHE, she should live out her remaining days in a federal penitentiary for materially contributing to a man-made catastrophe.

-LOCK HER UP!

 How bad were the IMHE's projections?
 Via [the irrepressible Jim Hoft at The Gateway Pundit](https://www.thegatewaypundit.com/2020/04/latest-numbers-govt-models-overestimated-hospitalizations-8-times-icu-beds-6-4-times-ventilators-needed-40-5-times/):